Best Cheap Health Insurance in Oregon (2026)

 How do I get health insurance in Oregon?

 In Oregon, you can shop for health insurance and sign up for a plan on HealthCare.gov.
-Starting in 2027, Oregon will use a new state site called the Oregon Health Insurance Marketplace.
+Starting with plan year 2027, Oregon will use a new state site called the Oregon Health Insurance Marketplace.
 The site is already available to offer help and guidance, but you still have to sign up on HealthCare.gov this year.

 Methodology

-Oregon health insurance rate data for 2024 is from the Centers for Medicare & Medicaid Services (CMS) website.
-ValuePenguin used the CMS public use files (PUFs) in calculations to average rates across a variety of factors such as plan tier, county and family size.
-Plans and insurance companies for which county-level data was included in the CMS Crosswalk file were used in our reporting.
-Those excluded from these files were not included in our analysis.
+Oregon health insurance rate data for 2026 is from the Centers for Medicare & Medicaid Services (CMS) website.
+ValuePenguin used the CMS public use files (PUFs) to find average rates for different plan tiers, geographic locations and family sizes.

 About the Author